hsyl20/haskus-website/pages/system/demo.rst

 2016-08-18 - First real boot (clock example)
 --------------------------------------------

-This is the first time I boot a Haskus system (called ViperVM at the time) based system on a real computer (an old notebook).
-I had to make a bootable CD because the computer doesn't seem to support bootable USB sticks.
-The system displays a clock dynamically rendered with ``Diagrams`` and its ``Rasterific`` backend.
+This is the first time I boot a demo using Haskus system (called ViperVM at the time) on a real computer (an old notebook).
+The demo displays a clock dynamically rendered with ``Diagrams`` and its ``Rasterific`` backend.
 It uses Haskus system to directly access Linux's DRM subsystem from Haskell.

 .. raw:: html